 3. Treasure experiences over objects.

 Everything that glitters isn’t gold, and your material possessions won’t fill any void in your life.
-A study has shown that materialistic world views correlate to lower self-actualization, less vitality, more anxiety, and more depression.
+A study on aspiring for financial success has shown that materialistic worldviews correlate to lower self-actualization, less vitality, more anxiety, and more depression.

 Experiences are the memories we look back on with happiness, not the $50 shirt bought 10 years ago.
 Find true joy in the experiences shared with those around you.